Dannnye K. Holley, Dean and Professor of Law

 Directors' Welcome To The Legal Clinic

-On behalf of the Legal Clinic's faculty and staff, welcome to our homepage.
-Whether a student, prospective student, alumnus, potential client, community partner, or another interested person, we appreciate the interest in our page.
+On behalf of the faculty and staff of the Legal Clinic, we are pleased to welcome you to our homepage.
+Whether you are a current student, prospective student, alumnus, potential client, community partner, or other interested party, we appreciate your interest in our work.

-We have a strong history of experiential education at Thurgood Marshall School of Law.
-Since its inception, the Legal Clinic's mission has been to train skilled, ethical, and socially-conscious lawyers that value and promote justice.
-For decades, our students have provided excellent work through various clinics to provide service to clients who would otherwise go without a lawyer while learning valuable lawyering skills.
-Third-year student attorneys work closely with experienced, licensed professors to offer legal representation and advice in multiple practice areas.
-The Legal Clinic is organized into four clinics: The Criminal Misdemeanor Clinic, the Family Law Clinic, the Immigration Clinic, and the Wills, Probate & Guardianship Clinic.
+Since its inception, the Legal Clinic has built a strong tradition of experiential education at TMSL.
+Our mission is to prepare skilled, ethical, and conscientious lawyers who are dedicated to promoting justice.
+For many years, our students have provided invaluable legal services to clients who would otherwise be without representation, while simultaneously refining their legal practice.
+Third-year student attorneys work closely with experienced, licensed faculty members to offer legal counsel in various practice areas.
+The Legal Clinic is divided into four units: The Criminal Defense-Title IX Clinic, The Family Law Clinic, The Immigration Clinic, and The Wills, Probate & Guardianship Clinic.

-The Legal Clinic thanks everyone that enables us to make access to justice a reality for those in need.
-Learn more about the Legal Clinic on this website.
+We thank everyone who supports our mission to make access to justice a reality for those in need.
+We invite you to explore the work of the Legal Clinic further through this website.

 Lydia Johnson, Clinic Director